City of Ogden as seen from Waterfall

 Red Tape and Camping

-The trails are mostly on USFS and/or city property.
-No fees.
+No Fee for hiking.
 Dogs and horses are allowed.
 Campfires are restricted and fire is a real danger.

 None in the immediate area since the hike is so short.